“The Trials of Moses” by Sandro Botticelli

-One of the themes of the frescos was a parallel between the Stories of Moses and those of Christ, as a sign of continuity between the Old and the New Testament.
-They also represented a continuity between the divine law of the Ten Commandments given to Moses on Mount Sinai engraved in tablets of stone and the message of Jesus, who, in turn, chose Peter, the first bishop of Rome, as his successor.
+One of the themes of the frescos was a parallel between the Stories of Moses and those of Christ.
+It was a sign of continuity between the Old and the New Testament.
+They also represented a continuity between the divine law of the Ten Commandments given to Moses on Mount Sinai engraved on tablets of stone and the message of Jesus, who, in turn, chose Peter, the first bishop of Rome, as his successor.

 The Trials of Moses

 - Title: The Trials of Moses or Youth of Moses

 - Dimensions 348.5 cm × 558 cm (137.2 in × 220 in)